jamesec/jamesec.github.io/o/eft_books.md

 > Greenberg and his former student Susan Johnson decided that Johnson would continue to promote and develop EFT for couples while he concentrated on the individual approach.
 >
 > page 448
-> Despite their theoretical differences, it should be noted that both Greenberg’s and Johnson’s versions of Eft-C remain highly similar at the clinical level as they each rely on the same core interventions, which are outlined in the original text (Greenberg & Johnson, 1988).
+> Despite their theoretical differences, it should be noted that both Greenberg’s and Johnson’s versions of EFT-C remain highly similar at the clinical level as they each rely on the same core interventions, which are outlined in the original text (Greenberg & Johnson, 1988).

 ## Leslie S. Greenberg
 - Greenberg, L. S. (2023). *Shame and anger in psychotherapy*.
 American Psychological Association (APA).